AgileVentures/av-static-website/source/blog_articles/2017-10-03-av-ecosystem-review-rumours-of-agilebots-demise.html.markdown

   end
 ```

-Off the top of my head I'm not sure exactly what all the componets are that the client should receive as argument components, so I'm just putting in blanks and will run it and pull out the exact elements checking that they are what I expect, and then hopefully make the test go green, and I get what I'm expecting:
+Off the top of my head I'm not sure exactly what all the componets are that the client should receive as argument components, so I'm just putting in blanks and will run it and pull out the exact elements, checking that they are what I expect, and then hopefully make the test go green; ... and I get what I'm expecting:

 ```
   1) SlackService.post_yt_link sends a post request to the agile-bot with the proper data